Dr. Anu Bajaj FAQs

 What is recovery like after FemTouch?

 Recovery is generally much lighter than surgical recovery, but patients still need to follow post-treatment instructions and allow tissues time to respond and heal.
 Understanding the aftercare plan makes the experience easier.
+Typically, patients will need to refrain from sexual activity 3-5 days following a treatment.

 How can I prepare for a FemTouch consultation?